Trigunananda/devTinder-web/README.md

 - You should not be access other routes without login
 - If token is not present, redirect user to login page
 - Logout Feature
+- Get the feed and add the feed in th store
+- build the user card on feed
+- Edit profile Feature
+- Show toast message on save of profile
 - Body NavBar Route=/ => Feed Route=/login => Login Route=/connetions => Connections Router=/profile => Profile